netopiapayments/doc.netopia-payments.com/docs/get-started/03-point-of-sale.md

 ![Step six](../../static/img/wordpress/wordpress-plugin-6.png)

-Our [technical support team](mailto:implementare@netopia.ro) will help you identify and solve any technical issues that may be blocking your validation.
+In case there is something wrong with the validation process, our [technical support team](mailto:implementare@netopia.ro) will help you identify and solve any technical issues that may be blocking your validation.

-After the technical implementation is successful, our team will activate your point of sale, enabling you to start receiving payments.
+After completing all the items in the checklist above and the technical implementation is successful, our team will activate your Point of Sale, enabling you to start receiving payments.